What is a foot ulcer?

 Rest the affected foot

 Avoid any unnecessary standing or walking.
 A wound cannot heal if it is constantly under pressure.
-Rest as much as possible and, if advised, keep your foot up to help it heal.
+Rest whenever you can and, if possible, keep your foot raised when seated.
+Use any specialist footwear or support you have been prescribed.

 Redistributing pressure on the foot